tareksakakini/CliqueApp/TEST_CASES_1029.md

 TODO:

+9. [New Feature - Major] Add chat feature

 1. [Authentication/Phone Linking - Major] This whole feature needs rethinking.
 There is no verification for the phone number which is a security risk.
 Switching to sign up by phone number fixes a lot of this.

-9. [New Feature - Major] Add chat feature

 3. [Notifications - Medium] I still need to work on making sure I stop receiving notifications on a device I'm logged out of

-6. [Notifications - Medium] It would be nice for the click on the notification to lead you to the right place

 7. [Error Handling - Medium] This whole section needs rethinking.
 We have no error handling and we should.